lou-vasquez/nifi-ftps/README.md

 ## Current state
-Written with NIFI 1.7.1 (you should be able to get it working on other versions as well by changing the dependencies, changed classes will not have changed a lot) and self-signed certificates.
+Written with NIFI 1.7.1 (you should be able to get it working on other versions as well by changing the dependencies, changed classes will not have changed a lot).

 To allow self-signed certificates, you must specify the option in the processor.
-Support for checking non-self-signed certificates will be coming later.
+Support for checking trusted certificates implemented against the CA certificates in the JRE keystore (so if you have any self-signed CA certificates, install them there)

-Tested with FileZilla.
+Tested with FileZilla and with [test.rebex.net](https://test.rebex.net/).

 **Note** : it forces the FTPS "PROT P" option (encrypted transfer) over TLS (no more SSL) , but it does not support the "TLS session resumption" option
 **Note2** : since I have no proxy to test with, the proxy options are disabled